nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/06_OIDC_Intro.md

 The tech industry looked at this mess and said, *"We need a standard way to request identity data, and we need the Auth Server to hand the data directly to the app so we don't have to make extra API calls."*

+## OIDC

+OpenID Connect (OIDC) is an authentication protocol built on top of OAuth2.
+OIDC enables authentication of end-users against an authorization server, which verifies the user's identity and issues an ID token, usually a JSON Web Token (JWT).
+This ID token contains information about the user in the form of “claims.”

+### Clarification: Why do they say OIDC "enables authentication"?

+ Google was **already** verifying the user's password/MFA/FaceId etc. before (authenticating them) providing AuthToken.
+If Google didn't authenticate them, it wouldn't know whose data it was granting access to.

+So why does the quote say OIDC "enables authentication"?
+It all comes down to **who is receiving the proof of that authentication**.

+#### The Missing Piece: "For Whom?"

+In pure OAuth 2.0, authentication happens, but it is a private secret between the User and Google.

+* Google checks the password (Authenticate the user).
+* Google says, *"Okay, I know who you are.
+Here is an Access Token for the React App."*
+* The React App receives the Access Token, but the token says absolutely nothing about the authentication event.
+The React App is basically just guessing: *"Well, Google gave me this token, so the user must have logged in."*

+OIDC changes the "For Whom".
+When the quote says "OIDC enables authentication of end-users", it implicitly means **"OIDC enables authentication of end-users FOR THE CLIENT APP."**

+#### The Bouncer Analogy

+Think of Google as a Bouncer at a nightclub, and your React App as the Bartender inside.

+* **Pure OAuth 2.0:** The Bouncer checks the user's ID at the door (Authentication).
+The Bouncer then hands the user a blank "VIP Drink Ticket" (Access Token) and sends them inside.
+When the user hands the ticket to the Bartender, the Bartender knows the Bouncer let them in, but the Bartender has no idea who this person actually is.
+The Bartender **cannot "authenticate"** the person.
+* **OpenID Connect (OIDC):** The Bouncer checks the user's ID at the door.
+The Bouncer hands them the "VIP Drink Ticket" (Access Token) **AND** slaps a verified Name Tag (ID Token) on their hand (shirt) that says, *"My name is John, the Bouncer verified my ID at 9:00 PM."*

+Now, when John walks up to the bar, the Bartender (your app) can look at that Name Tag and say, *"Ah, I can actually authenticate who you are."*

+#### Breaking Down the Quote

+Let's look at the official quote again with this new context:

+> *"OIDC enables authentication of end-users **[by the Client App]** against an authorization server **[Google]**, which verifies the user's identity and issues an ID token...
+This ID token contains information about the user in the form of 'claims.'"*

+Pure OAuth 2.0 gave you a blank key (Access Token).
+OIDC gives you a signed document proving exactly who turned the key (ID Token).
+That signed document is what "enables" your app to truly log the user in.

+---
 Enter **OpenID Connect (OIDC)**.
 OIDC sits right on top of OAuth 2.0 and introduces a few strict rules:

 1. **Standardized Scopes:** OIDC mandates standard scopes.
 You must include `scope=openid`.
 You can also add `profile` and `email`.
 Everyone agrees on these exact words.